Tracymbone/neighborhood/reade.md

 ## PROJECT  DESCRIPTION

 A web application that allows you to be in the loop about everything happening in your neighborhood.
-From contact information of different handyman to meeting announcement or even alerts.
+From contact information of different handyman to meeting announcements or even alerts.

 ### AUTHOR INFORMATION